 A common issue that children who have come from past trauma struggle with, are food insecurities.
 It can be frustrating, and sometimes, exhausting for parents who are ill-equipped.
 The big question is, how do you successfully parent a child who struggles with this?

 It’s an unseasonably cold and windy late May morning in the sleepy little Southern Wisconsin town of Lake Geneva.
 Like something out of a storybook, the streets are lined with vintage lamps, cobblestone sidewalks, and Victorian homes.
 It’s almost too good to be true.
-The night before we piled all of our children into a rental car and made the 3 and half hour drive north from Indianapolis for Kristin to speak at a foster and adoptive moms retreat all weekend.
+The night before we piled all of our children into a rental car and made the 3 and half hour drive north of our hometown for my wife to speak at a foster and adoptive moms retreat all weekend.
 Our stay at a comfortable hotel on the outskirts of town is made perfect by a hot (and free) breakfast before we start the day.

 Even in the darkness of the room, and in-spite of my weariness, my heart fills with compassion for him.
-He doesn’t even realize what he’s doing, or what he’s asking.
 The questions are coming from a distant, dark place, deep within him, that he doesn’t even recall.
 It’s a voice that continually prompts and pokes at him.
 As a baby, before he came into our care, he was hungry.
 And even when he was fed, it wasn’t enough…it wasn’t filling….so it left him insecure in a way that he may never be able to articulate.
-And although, for the past decade of being our son, he’s never once gone hungry, or has never been in a situation where he couldn’t get enough food, the fear left from malnourishment remain, like a ghost dancing about in his mind.
+Even though he has had safety, security and plenty of food for years, the fear of malnourishment remains.

 When we arrive to the lobby of the hotel that morning, and find a table in the continental breakfast lounge our entire family can fit around, I begin gently reminding him.
 With a warm smile, I cheerfully say to him, “Hey buddy, remember, there will always be enough food this morning.
 Even if they run out of something, there are people in the back who are making more.
 And remember, you can go back up and get more if you feel hungry.”